-The U.S. Core Equity 1 Portfolio purchases a broad and diverse group of securities of U.S. companies.
+The U.S. Core Equity 1 Portfolio is designed to purchase a broad and diverse group of securities of U.S. companies.
 The Portfolio invests in companies of all sizes, with increased exposure to smaller capitalization, lower relative price, and higher profitability companies as compared to their representation in the U.S. Universe.
-Dimensional Fund Advisors LP (the "Advisor") generally defines the U.S. Universe as a market capitalization weighted set (e.g., the larger the company, the greater the proportion of the U.S. Universe it represents) of U.S. operating companies listed on a securities exchange in the United States that is deemed appropriate by the Advisor.
+The Advisor generally defines the U.S. Universe as a market capitalization weighted set (e.g., the larger the company, the greater the proportion of the U.S. Universe it represents) of U.S. operating companies listed on a securities exchange in the United States that is deemed appropriate by the Advisor.
 The Portfolio's increased exposure to smaller capitalization, lower relative price, and higher profitability companies may be achieved by decreasing the allocation of the Portfolio's assets to larger capitalization, higher relative price, or lower profitability companies relative to their weight in the U.S. Universe.
 An equity issuer is considered to have a high relative price (i.e., a growth stock) primarily because it has a high price in relation to its book value.
-An equity issuer is considered to have a low relative price (i.e., a value stock) primarily because it has a low price in relation to its book value.
-In assessing relative price, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
-In assessing profitability, the Advisor considers different ratios, such as that of earnings or profits from operations relative to book value or assets.
+An equity issuer is considered to have a low relative price, the Advisor may consider additional factors such as price to cash flow or price to earnings ratios.
+An equity issuer is considered to have high profitability because it has high earnings or profits from operations in relation to its book value or assets.
 The criteria the Advisor uses for assessing relative price and profitability are subject to change from time to time.

 As a non-fundamental policy, under normal circumstances, U.S. Core Equity 1 Portfolio will invest at least 80% of its net assets in equity securities of U.S. companies.
 The percentage allocation of the assets of the Portfolio to securities of the largest U.S. high relative price companies will generally be reduced from between 2.5% and 25% of their percentage weight in the U.S. Universe.
-For example, as of December 31, 2020, securities of the largest U.S. high relative price companies comprised 34% of the U.S. Universe and the Advisor allocated approximately 28% of the Portfolio to securities of the largest U.S. high relative price companies.
+For example, as of December 31, 2022, securities of the largest U.S. high relative price companies d44% of the U.S. Universe and the Advisor allocated approximately 35% of the Portfolio to securities of the largest U.S. high relative price companies.
 The percentage by which the Portfolio's allocation to securities of the largest U.S. high relative price companies is reduced will change due to market movements.

-The Advisor may also adjust the representation in the Portfolio of an eligible company, or exclude a company, after considering such factors as free float, momentum, trading strategies, liquidity, size, relative price, profitability, investment characteristics, and other factors that the Advisor determines to be appropriate.
+The Advisor may also increase or reduce the U.S. Core Equity 1 Portfolio's exposure to an eligible company, or exclude a company, based on shorter-term considerations, such as a company's price momentum and investment characteristics.
 In assessing a company's investment characteristics, the Advisor considers ratios such as recent changes in assets divided by total assets.
 The criteria the Advisor uses for assessing a company's investment characteristics are subject to change from time to time.
+In addition, the Advisor seeks to reduce trading costs using a flexible trading approach that looks for opportunities to participate in the available market liquidity, while managing turnover and explicit transaction costs.

-The U.S. Core Equity 1 Portfolio also may purchase or sell futures contracts and options on futures contracts for U.S. equity securities and indices, to increase or decrease equity market exposure based on actual or expected cash inflows to or outflows from the Portfolio.
+The U.S. Core Equity 1 Portfolio also may purchase or sell futures contracts and options on futures contracts for U.S. equity securities and indices to increase or decrease equity market exposure based on actual or expected cash inflows to or outflows from the Portfolio.